coreos/coreos-assembler/README-devel.md

 # Using overrides

-Development speed is closely tied to the "edit-compile-debug" cycle.  coreos-assembler supports an `overrides/` directory to easily overlay locally-generated content on top of the base OS content.
+Development speed is closely tied to the "edit-compile-debug" cycle.  coreos-assembler supports an `overrides/` sub-directory of the coreos-assembler working directory, which allows easily overlaying locally-generated content on top of the base OS content.

 There are two subdirectories of `overrides/`: